CarlosAMolina/valgrind/massif/README.md

 ### Rust

-We must use the [debug info option](<https://doc.rust-lang.org/rustc/codegen-options/index.html?highlight=debuginfo#debuginfo>) with `-C debuginfo=2`.
+The [debug info option](<https://doc.rust-lang.org/rustc/codegen-options/index.html?highlight=debuginfo#debuginfo>) is activated with `-C debuginfo=2`.
 The command `cargo build` does this by default, as you can see with:

 ```bash
 cargo build --verbose